Day-by-Day / September 22, 1803

 September 22, 1803

-On or near this date, Lewis passes the Ohio River towns of Alexandria and Vanceburg.
-He provides no journal entry, but Thomas Rodney describes this area nine days later.[1]Because we have no journal entry from Lewis for this day, his exact location is unknown.
+On or near this date, Lewis passes a notable hanging rock and the Ohio River towns of Alexandria (present Portsmouth, Ohio) and Vanceburg, Kentucky.
+He provides no journal entry, but other travelers—Fortescue Cuming and Thomas Rodney—describe the area.[1]Because we have no journal entry from Lewis for this day, his exact location is unknown.
 He was at Letart Falls on 18 September and arrived in Cincinnati on 28 September.
 Based on Thomas … Continue reading

 Here I recollect that I omitted to mention the appearance of a cuerious rock on the mountain on the Kentucky shore just before we saw Alexandra round the point.
 It was an oblong laying like a table on one edge and the upper corners ovalled off a little.
 It stood on the top of a nob of the mountain and perhaps was 60 ft. long and 15 ft. high.
 The face was green as if covered with moss and the top edge was crowned with a row of ceaders.